-Yet with the right strategic intent, spinoffs and divestitures can improve a portfolio's odds of developing both category leadership and focus.
-Newly independent entities are more nimble and have a sense of urgency to establish leadership in their particular fields.
-As long as these independent companies have sufficient scale, they may be better positioned to reinvigorate the business, attract category-specific talent and build leadership through category-specific M&A.
+Yet with the right strategic intent, spin-offs and divestitures can improve a portfolio's odds of developing both category leadership and focus.
+Newly independent entities are more nimble and have a sense of urgency to establish leadership in their chosen fields.
+As long as these independent companies have sufficient scale, they may be better positioned to reinvigorate the business, attract category-specific talent and build leadership through category-specific M&A (see the Bain Brief "Mastering the Good Breakup").

-Consider Abbott Laboratories Inc.'s spin-off of AbbVie, and Baxter International Inc. and Baxalta Inc.'s split.
-The rationale for both spin-offs was similar: the companies wanted to separate the risk profiles of biopharma and medtech, and allow for the development of specific category-leadership strategies aligned with those risk profiles.
-Following the Abbott-AbbVie split, AbbVie's annual TSR increased by 50% versus the previous year.
+Consider Abbott Laboratories' spin-off of AbbVie, and Baxter and Baxalta's split.
+The rationale for both spin-offs was similar: The companies wanted to separate the risk profile of biopharma and medtech, and allow for the development of specific category leadership strategies aligned with that risk profile.
+Following the Abbott-AbbVie split, AbbVie's annual TSR increased by 50% vs. the previous year.
 AbbVie pursued a much deeper pipeline in immunology and added a major leg in hematology.
-Baxter and Baxalta's combined market cap-weighted TSR was 34% in the year following their split, compared with an 8.8% average annual shareholder return for the five years prior to announcement of the separation.
+Baxter and Baxalta's combined market cap-weighted TSR was 34% in the year following their split, compared with an 8.8% average annual shareholder return for the five years prior to announcement of their separation.